LATEST NEWS 1st Nov 2022:

 of this land, a buffer zone between Sizewell and Leiston..

 These are Nationally Significant Infrastructure Projects (NSIP).
-Allowing Industrialisation of land close to AONB land in favour of Renewable Energy Infrastructure sends the message that access to power is ironically more important than the environment or the wellbeing of local communities.
-Development at Grove Wood, Friston will create a precedent that greenfield sites can be devloped when there are suitable alternative brownfield sites available, and will lead to the desecration of the English Countryside that many organisations were founded to protect.
-Other projects in different places will follow on very quickly.
+Allowing Industrialisation of land close to AONB, SSSI and Environmentally Protected Areas in favour of Renewable Energy Infrastructure sends the message that access to power is more important than the environment or the wellbeing of local communities.
+Developing an Energy Hub at Grove Wood, Friston creates a precedent that greenfield sites can be devloped when other alternatives such as a Modular Offshore Grid have not been considered, and will lead to the desecration of the English Countryside that many organisations were founded to protect.
+The creation of the hub has attracted further offshore renewable developments with the consequential additional infrastructure.

 Heathland is an important declining habitat.
 Books about it are ‘In Search of Heathland’ by Lee Chadwick (written at Leiston Common) and Monteith Ogilvy’s ’Field Observations on British Birds’ mentions the rare stone curlew nesting at Broom Covert – these are now back at Leiston Common.
 Minsmere Nature Reserve & SSSIs are located close by and support many other nationally important species.